-To use MCU-Link as a USB-to-UART bridge, ensure the following:

-- JP19 jumper is open - J5 connector on the board is connected to the USB port of the host computer.
+To use MCU-Link as a USB-to-UART bridge, ensure that the JP19 jumper is open and connect the J5 connector on the board to the USB port of the host computer.

-When you boot the MCX-N5XX-EVK board, a VCOM port with the name MCU-Link Vcom Port (COMxx) is enumerated on the host computer, where "xx" may vary from one computer to another.
+When you boot the MCX-N9XX-EVK board, a VCOM port with the name MCU-Link Vcom Port (COMxx) is enumerated on the host computer, where "xx" may vary from one computer to another.
 Each MCU-Link based board has a unique VCOM number associated with it.